iconify/documentation/documents/pages/icons/index.md

 All icon sets are stored in one [public GitHub repository](https://github.com/iconify/icon-sets).

-That repository is main source of icon sets.
-There are other ways to get icon data, all are generated from that repository:
+GitHub repository is the main source of icon sets, automatically updated several times a week.

-### Packages

 Contents of GitHub repository are also available as: